mhasan1122/Ticket-Management-System/README.md

-# Tricket
+# Ticket-Management-System

-Tricket is a web-based application designed to provide a seamless experience for users.
+Ticket is a web-based application designed to provide a seamless experience for users.
 It includes a backend server and a MongoDB database to manage user data and transactions efficiently.

 ---